DexrnZacAttack/CMDHere/README.md

 # Disclaimer
-CMDHere doesn't come with any warranty
+CMDHere doesn't come with any warranty<br/>
 CMDHere isn't responsible for any damage that might be caused

 !!
 USE AT YOUR OWN RISK !!